 Participants may contribute from 2% to 75% of their annual base wages.
 However, contributions may not exceed amounts promulgated by the IRC.
-The Company contributes to the Plan an amount equal to 50% of a participant's contribution.
-The Company's maximum contribution is 3.5% of a participant's annual base compensation as defined in the Plan document.
-Deferral percentages elected by participants are also applied to overtime earnings; however, they are not matched by the Company.
+For participants hired prior to January 1, 2022, the Company contributes to the Plan an amount equal to 50% of a participant's contribution.
+The Company's maximum contribution in this case is 3.5% of a participant's annual base compensation as defined in the Plan document.
+For participants hired on or after January 1, 2022, the Company contributes 3% (effective upon hire) plus a matching contribution (dollar-for-dollar) up to 7% of eligible compensation, bringing the maximum Company contribution up to 10% as defined in the Plan.
+Deferral percentages elected by participants are also applied to overtime earnings; however, deferral of such earnings is not matched by the Company.
 Roth contributions, deferrals, and in-plan Roth rollovers are included in the Plan and are eligible for Company matching contributions.
-See also (7) Subsequent Events regarding Plan changes starting in 2022.